newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The New Mexico State Prison System

 The New Mexico State Prison System involves the incarceration of offenders in prison facilities that are run by the state government.
-Following the state’s criminal justice system, the Judiciary Branch can punish defendants convicted of crimes with imprisonment for a period of time.
+Following the state’s criminal justice system, the Judiciary Branch may punish defendants convicted of crimes with imprisonment for a period of time.

 The New Mexico Corrections Department (NMCD) is charged with the management of the state prison system and handles its operation.
-The department has several divisions that perform different functions to ensure public safety and smooth integration of offenders back into society.
+The department has several divisions that perform different functions to ensure public safety and the smooth integration of offenders back into society.

-What is the Difference Between Jail and Prison in New Mexico?
+What Is The Difference Between Jail and Prison in New Mexico?

-Although New Mexico jails and prisons serve similar functions of confining inmates sentenced to incarceration by the court, there are distinctions between them.
+Although New Mexico jails and prisons generally serve similar functions of confining inmates sentenced to incarceration by the court, there are distinctions between them.

 The sentence period between a jail and a prison is different.
 While the court sentences offenders to jail for a short incarceration period (usually not more than a year), prison sentences are longer than that.